-- Tool Settings determines which tools they will have access to while students take the assessment.
+- Tool Settings determines which tools students will have access to while they take the assessment.

 - Assessment Review Settings determines when and how they will see their results after finishing the test.

 Select Show to open Online Testing - Administration Settings.
 These settings allow you to customize when in the administration window this test is available as well as if this test requires a secure testing environment.
-You can also add an inline test booklet for manual tests so that the test booklet does not have to be printed out.
+You can also add an inline test booklet for hybrid or flexible assessments so the test booklet does not have to be printed out.

-- Student Pauses - This allows students to pause the assessment in progress for a quick break such as a restroom break.
+- Student Pauses: Allows students to pause the assessment in progress for a quick break (e.g. restroom break, recess).
+Default value: 3.

-- Availability - This will require a password the first time students listed in your roster access the test.
-A password is not required if they continue the test in another testing session.
+- Password: Requires students to enter a password the first time students access the assessment.
+The password is not required if they continue the test in another testing session.

-The browser feature will only be seen on the screen if enabled by a System Administrator.
+Locked Browser Only The browser feature is permission-based and will only be seen on the screen if enabled by a System Administrator.
 In order to use this feature, specific set up is required.
 To learn more about our Locked Browser, visit Enabling Locked Browsers for Online Testing.

 Select Show to open Online Testing Tool Settings.
 These settings provide students with tools to assist in answering questions during the assessment.

-- By default, itembank assessments will Use Item Settings.
+- By default, Itembank items are set to Use Item Settings.